The Center for Innovative Finance Support QUICK FACTS

-Provides one-stop shopping for Innovative Program Delivery techniques
+Provides one-stop shopping for Center for Innovative Finance Support techniques

-Coordinates research and provides policy for Innovative Program Delivery program areas
+Coordinates research and provides policy for Center for Innovative Finance Support program areas

 In this time of declining revenues and increasing fiscal requirements, it is imperative that the transportation industry be equipped with the knowledge and tools needed to evaluate project finance, revenue, and procurement options at the right time in the program delivery process.
 By being knowledgeable about a wide range of options, both traditional and non-traditional, State and local highway agencies can better ensure that critical projects are adequately funded, delivered on schedule, and that continuing needs for the preservation and efficient operation of the system are taken into account.